Cambridge EnerTech’s

 Chris Berry, Founder & President, House Mountain Partners , Founder & President , House Mountain Partners

 The amount of geopolitical tumult impacting the financial and clean energy markets is unprecedented, and many think we are watching a movie we've never seen before.
-Higher interest rates, volatile metals prices, and policy uncertainty are three of a number of issues that are impacting the pace and trajectory of electrification. pricing these risks is more important and difficult than ever before.
-This presentation offer a view on the true pricing of risk and explores the impacts of all higher rates, wild metal price swings, and policy uncertainty, and offers a way forward given that uncertainty is guaranteed.
+Higher interest rates, volatile metals prices, and policy uncertainty are three of a number of issues that are impacting the pace and trajectory of electrification.
+This presentation explores the impacts of all three and offers a way forward given that uncertainty is guaranteed.

 For more details on the conference, please contact: